On the structure of complex spectra and eigenfunctions of transfer and Koopman operators: Model and statements of main results

 In the $\e\to 0$ limit, instead of considering eigenfunctions, we use eigenprojections, as eigenfunctions can always be multiplied by unit-norm complex scalars, which alters their phase.
-This phase of freedom can destroy both convergence and linear response.
-Eigenprojections, on the other hand, remain well-defined and invariant under such transformations.
+This phase freedom makes the proofs of convergence and linear response more difficult.
+Eigenprojections, on the other hand, remain well defined and invariant under such transformations.
 Theorem \ref{thm:1} establishes that if the elements of the band vector are incommensurate, the eigenprojections of \( \mathcal{P}_\e \) converge as $\varepsilon\to 0$.
 Furthermore, the limiting projections can be precisely characterized in terms of eigenvectors of specific matrices.